mastaal/parlhist/README.md

 years, this should not pose a problem.

 When no memoized request exists, the crawler will wait some time to prevent overloading the API.

+### Note on parallelization
+You can parallelize crawling tasks by supplying the `--queue-tasks` flag to commands which support this (if in doubt, specify --help to get help with a command).
+This wil enqueue crawling tasks with celery.
+For more information on how to use celery with parlhist, see [the development documentation](./docs/development.md).

 ### Run your experiments